02ship/makersbnb/README.md

 I want to be able to change availability depending on date
 ```

+### Initial Planning

+#### Initial Goal
+Create Minimum Viable Product by end of day 2.

-### MVP
+#### MVP
+A webpage that lists spaces available for hire.

-A place can be added to a list/database.
+A place can be added to a list via the website.
-The place can be hired (made unavailable).
+The place can be hired (made unavailable) via the website.

-#### Monday Afternoon
+#### Plan for Day 1 Afternoon Work

-Float - Ryan
-Paul & Ilja
+Model/Database - Paul & Ilja
-Model/Database
-- Ruby, postgreSQL

 - setting up (development and test) databases (id, name)
 - DatabaseConnection class